-As for getting backlinks and referral traffic?
-Well, from my own experiences with writing guest posts, guest blogging has not always been the best tactic for this.
+Well, it kind of works.
+From my own experiences with writing guest posts, guest blogging has not always been the best tactic for doing this.

 I'd like you to check out the graphic below taken from an incredibly insightful and data-driven case study article over on BloggerJet by Tim Soulo.

-Do check out the post here, it contains some other valuable information, tips, and ideas to help you get the most from your guest blogging campaigns.
+Do check out the post here, it contains some other valuable information, tips, and ideas to help you get the most from your guest blogging marketing campaigns.

 Building an email list for your business is unlike building a following or network on social media.

 Even if you can only muster a few subscribers each day, it all goes towards building your power list.

-A lot of businesses just plod along on every social networking site they can find, month after month wasting money and valuable resources.
+A lot of businesses just plod along on every social platform they can find, month after month, wasting time, money and valuable resources.

 Content marketing is the big trend these days, and it doesn't have to be complex or complicated at all, not to begin with anyway.

 So what is content marketing anyway?